SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 1: Azure Database for MySQL.md

 ```
 2. When prompted, open a web browser window and open <copy>https://aka.ms/devicelogin </copy> and enter the code shown in the console window
 3. Sign in with your Azure Credentials that provided for this lab.
-4. You now have an Azure CLI session open against the Azure Subscription hosting your lab
+4. You now have an Azure CLI session open against the Azure Subscription hosting your lab.
 5. You will now use the CLI to provision an Azure Database for MySQL.
 In the open PowerShell prompt, use the following command to provision an new Azure Database for MySQL:
 ```
 az mysql server create --resource-group <inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" /> --name mysql<inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" /> --location <inject key="myResourceGroupLocation" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" /> --admin-user mysqlAdminUser --admin-password mysqlAdminPassw0rd! --performance-tier Basic --compute-units 50 --ssl-enforcement Disabled --storage-size 51200